guilherssousa/guilherssousa.dev/src/content/blog/open-source-journal.md

 problem that was running on wide screen displays: When you would zoom in, all of the phone container would break and the items would spare out of the grid.

+### shuding/nextra

+#### On July 16, VishDroid-dev issued an Out of Memory problem on [Issue #2077](https://github.com/shuding/nextra/issues/2077).

+I'm genuinely proud of what I did on this issue: I sent a big message explaining why and how the error happened, and how he could fix it without having to depend on maintainers.

+The User project featured 2K+ characters long strings that were breaking Flexsearch's indexing and searching, causing the website to stop working and triggering a death screen shortly after.
+I kindly made him aware of the problem and proposed solutions to fix the problem.

+Dimitri even recognized the deep dive I did!
+That is awesome :)

 ## 📅 March 2023

 ### daltonmenezes/interprocess